evanjamesjackson/foldingathome/README.md

 My personal [folding@home](https://foldingathome.org/) Docker setup.
-The main difference between this setup and the official one is that this one installs a crontab, which I am using to adjust the power at certain times of the day.
+The main difference between this setup and the official one is that this installs a crontab, which I am using to adjust the power at certain times of the day.

 ## Setup
 1. Clone the repository.